To enjoy the full Mail & Guardian online experience: please upgrade your browser

 “If there is a war between two powers Hamas will not be part of such a war,” said Salah Bardawil, a member of the organisation’s political bureau in Gaza City.

 He denied the group would launch rockets into Israel at Tehran’s request in response to a strike on its nuclear sites.
-“Hamas is not part of military alliances in the region,” said Bardawil.
-“Our strategy is to defend our rights”.

 The stance underscores Hamas’s rift with its key financial sponsor and its realignment with the Muslim Brotherhood and popular protest movements in the Arab world.

 Bardawil’s words were echoed by a second senior Hamas figure, who declined to be named.
 Hamas, he said, “would not get involved” in any war between Iran and Israel.